Master of Fine Arts Course Outline

 - A printed catalogue containing critical essays and photographic evidence of key projects

-The final MFA exhibition, attended by art dealers, critics, curators and other arts professionals, is the most significant event in the programme - the point at which an international artist or critic helps the internal panel assess each student’s research on its sophistication, critical awareness and professionalism.
-It is the springboard for our graduates to move from the educational sphere
+The final Master of Fine Arts exhibition, attended by artists, art dealers, critics, curators, and other arts professionals, its the most significant event in the programme - the point at which an international or national artist or critic helps the internal panel assess each student's research on its sophistication, critical awareness, and professionalism.
+It is the springboard for our new graduates to move from the educational sphere to life as professional artists.

 Key Information for Students